17 Essential Shipping Terms Every Smart Shipper Should Know (Your Ultimate 2025 Glossary)

 Free on Board (FOB) and Delivered Duty Paid (DDP)

-FOB and DDP are like seasoned dance partners when shipping, gracefully dictating the moment of ownership and risk transition.
+FOB and DDP are shipping terms like seasoned dance partners when shipping, gracefully dictating the moment of ownership and risk transition.

 FOB’s spotlight shines on the seller, who leads until the goods sway onto the vessel.
 At the same time, DDP’s allure places the seller at the center of responsibility for delivering goods right to the buyer’s doorstep, expertly maneuvering through customs.